LOGICVILLE

 The Tangram Puzzle Set

 The tangram puzzle set is composed of seven pieces.
+Each of these piece is called a tan.
 One of the piece is a square, another piece is a rhomboid, and the other five pieces are isosceles right triangles of various sizes.
 Of these triangular pieces, two are small size triangles, one is a medium sized triangle and and two are large size triangle.
 The area of a large size triangle is twice the area of the medium size triangle.
 The area of the medium size triangle is twice the area of an small size triangle.
 The area of the square is also twice the area of an small size triangle.
 The area of the rhomboid is the same as that of the square.
 All the angles in these pieces are either 45, 90 or 135 degrees.
 Making a tangram set from a piece of square board is easy.

 Playing Tangrams